CE5RIC/PHP-Debugging/README.md

 echo $monday;

 Solution: Variable $monday is set to index 1 of the array so it will give tuesday instead of monday.
 We will set it to index 0 to fix this exercise.

+// === Exercise 3 ===
+// This should echo `"Debugged !"`, fix it so that that is the literal text echo'ed

+$str = “Debugged !
+Also very fun”;
+echo substr($str, 0, 10);

+Solution: Without even using the debugger the IDE tells me there is a syntax error: unexpected token "!" on line..
+I found out that the wrong symbols were used for the string so I replaced those.
+Afterwards I had to increase the length of the substr() function so it would show the entire sentence.